-- \$160.5 million cash from our combined balance sheets: - The incurrence of \$350.0 million from the Credit Facility, as described below; - The issuance of 11,776,149 shares of Cohu common stock; and - The issuance of 529,995 converted RSUs to Xcerra employees, of which \$0.8 million of the fair value of the converted RSUs was attributed to pre-merger services.
+- \$160.5 million cash from our combined balance sheets; - The incurrence of \$350.0 million from the Credit Facility, as described below; - The issuance of 11,776,149 shares of Cohu common stock; and - The issuance of 529,995 converted RSUs to Xcerra employees, of which \$0.8 million of the fair value of the converted RSUs was attributed to pre-merger services.

 On October 1, 2018, Cohu entered into a Credit Agreement with Cohu, as borrower, certain of its subsidiaries as guarantor subsidiaries, the financial institutions party(ies) thereto as may from time to time be lenders, and Deutsche Bank AG New York Branch, as administrative agent and collateral agent, providing for a \$350.0 million Credit Facility (the "Credit Facility"), and borrowed the full amount.
 Loans under the Credit Facility amortize in equal quarterly installments of 0.25% of the original principal amount thereof, with the balance payable at maturity.
 Subject to certain exceptions and thresholds, the Credit Facility will also require mandatory prepayments in connection with (i) excess cash flow, (ii) non-ordinary course asset sales and other dispositions and (iii) the issuance of certain debt obligations, among other things.
 Cohu has the right to prepay loans under the Credit Agreement in whole or in part at any time, without premium or penalty.
 Amounts repaid in respect of loans under the Credit Facility may not be reborrowed.
 All outstanding principal and interest in respect of the Credit Facility must be repaid on or before October 1, 2025.
 The loans under the Term Loan Facility bear interest, at Cohu's option, at a floating annual rate equal to LIBOR plus a margin of 3.00%.
-The lender(s) may accelerate the payment terms of the Credit Agreement upon the occurrence of certain events of default as set forth therein, which include: the failure of Cohu to make timely payments of amounts due under the Credit Agreement, the failure of Cohu to adhere to the representations and covenants set forth in the Credit Agreement, the failure to provide notice of any event that certain legal judgments are entered against Cohu, the insolvency of Cohu, or upon the change of control of Cohu.
+The lender(s) may accelerate the payment terms of the Credit Agreement upon the occurrence of certain events of default as set forth therein, which include: the failure of Cohu to make timely payments of amounts due under the Credit Agreement, the failure to provide notice of any event that causes a material adverse effect or to provide other required notices, upon the event that related collateral agreements become ineffective, upon the event that certain legal judgments are entered against Cohu, the insolvency of Cohu, or upon the change of control of Cohu.
 Any event that could require us to repay debt prior to its due date could have a material adverse impact on our financial condition and results of operations.